thewrath/smart-tasks/README.md

   * Surround task execution by try-catch to prevent undefined function error
   * Add an ID to task (for serialization ...)
   * Add node-storage integration to store task on disk and restore it
+## 🤔 TO THINK ABOUT
+  * Turn task into promise based object and relaunch it only if the previous one is resolve.

 ## 🤖 Usage